Miguel A. Sanchez

-Miguel A. Sanchez is a board-certified pathologist who specializes in anatomic pathology, clinical pathology and cytopathology.
+Miguel A. Sanchez is a board-certified pathologist who specializes in anatomic pathology, clinical pathology, and cytopathology.
 Sanchez is chief of pathology and medical director of The Leslie Simon Breast Care and Cytodiagnosis Center at Englewood Hospital and Medical Center in Englewood, New Jersey.
 He is best known for his contribution in setting the standards of diagnosis and treatment of breast and thyroid disease praised by the United States Congress in 1994.

 Education

 Sanchez received his medical degree from the Complutense University of Madrid in 1969.
-Following a short period of practice in internal medicine and cardiology, he emigrated to the USA to complete a training in pathology at Temple University in Philadelphia and at the Memorial Sloan Kettering Cancer Center and St. Vincent's Hospital in Manhattan, New York City.
+Following a short period of practice in internal medicine and cardiology, he emigrated to the United States to complete a training in pathology at Temple University in Philadelphia and at the Memorial Sloan Kettering Cancer Center and St. Vincent's Hospital in Manhattan, New York City.
 Then, he received training in fine-needle aspiration biopsy at the Karolinska University Hospital in Sweden in the 1980s.